 Please keep in mind, our tips were specific to YOS awards ceremonies, which are typically held only once a year and rarely land on an employee’s anniversary date.
 However, do not overlook your employee’s actual anniversary.
 On that particular day, be sure to extend recognition in some way, whether through a handwritten card, flowers at the office, or even an eCard from your engagement portal.
 Then, you can honor the employee more formally at the YOS awards ceremony!

 If you’re looking for additional ways to improve your current recognition efforts, you can download our complimentary checklist, Designing an Employee Service Award Program.
-It’s loaded with tips you can use to create a program that will have your employees coming back year after year because they feel valued by the firm and their peers.
-And if you have a specific question, you think we can help answer – please contact us.
+Our checklist is loaded with tips you can use for creating a successful program that will ensure your employees feel valued by the firm and their peers.
+If you have further questions, please contact us.
 We’re only a phone call or click away, and we’d love to help you honor your employees!